 - Do pain and symptoms disrupt your sleep?

 - Other questions specifically related to you and your symptoms.

 Seldom does the cause of lumbar radiculopathy require spine surgery!
 We may combine non-operative interventional treatments to help resolve pain and improve mobility.
 Interventional means to ‘intervene’ to stop and manage pain while you heal.

 Treatments are administered in a step-wise way.
 We believe less can be more, and the staff at Rehabilitation Medicine Center of New Jersey applies that philosophy to our treatment approach.
 For example, a non-steroidal anti-inflammatory drug and physical therapy may be as effective as a narcotic painkiller, but with fewer side effects.
 However, no two patients are alike, and your low back radiculopathy may require more aggressive care.

 Expert interventional spine care

-Doctor Jose Colon, MD, Director and leading Medical Staff Physician of the Newark Rehabilitation Center can help resolve the cause of your lumbar radiculopathy, pain and symptoms.
-He and his friendly staff realize you have questions—and take time necessary to provide answers using terms you can understand!
-Dr. Colon welcomes the opportunity to recommend non-surgical and surgical treatments to help you.
+The medical experts at Rehabilitation Medicine Center of New Jersey can help resolve the cause of your lumbar radiculopathy, pain and symptoms.
+Our friendly staff realizes you have questions—and take time necessary to provide answers using terms you can understand!